Tasmin Mitchell: High school career

 Mitchell was born in Baton Rouge, Louisiana and grew up in nearby Denham Springs, in the Livingston Parish area.
 Since his freshman year at Denham Springs High School, playing as a center, he gained recognition at state and national level, being selected as a first-team All-State and All-District and named Livingston Parish MVP.
 In 2002 ESPN named him National Freshman of the Year.
 He again received all-state honors in his sophomore season, and in 2003 he participated in the ABCD Camp, a camp for the best high school players in the United States, and won the Underclassmen co-MVP award with Brandon Rush after a 20-point, 12-rebound performance in the Underclassmen All-Star Game.

 By his junior year in 2004, Mitchell was regarded as one of the best juniors in the nation, and one of the top players of the 2005 class.
-That year, basketball magazine Hoop Scoop named him the second best player in the 2005 class behind Martell Webster and ahead of players like Lou Williams or Monta Ellis, while Rivals.com named him the no. 1 player of his class.
+That year, basketball magazine Hoop Scoop named him the second-best player in the 2005 class behind Martell Webster and ahead of players like Lou Williams or Monta Ellis, while Rivals.com named him the no. 1 player of his class.
 Mitchell averaged 24 points per game in his junior season, and for the third year in a row he was selected in the All-State and All-District first team, Livingston Parish MVP, and he was also selected in the Parade All-America Fourth Team.
 In 2004 he also participated in the USA Basketball Men's Youth Development Festival, a camp organized by USA Basketball for the best players in the nation.

 Mitchell's senior season at Denham Springs saw him average 26.9 points, 10 rebounds, 6 assists, 3.5 blocks and 2.3 steals per game, shooting 67% from the field, and he received multiple awards and honors.
 He was named Louisiana Mr. Basketball, Louisiana Gatorade Player of the Year, first-team All-State and All-District, Livingston Parish MVP, and he was selected in the Parade All-America First Team, being named a McDonald's All-American, an ESPN Rise All-American, and being selected to play in the 2005 Roundball Classic.
-In the 2005 McDonald's game, which was played in South Bend, Indiana, he scored 6 points, shooting 3/5 from the field, and added 1 rebound in 13 minutes of play.
+In the 2005 McDonald's game, which was played in South Bend, Indiana, he scored 6 points, shooting 3-of-5 from the field, and added 1 rebound in 13 minutes of play.
 In the 2005 Roundball Classic Mitchell scored 17 points and had 3 assists and 1 steal playing for the West team.
-Rivals.com ranked Mitchell as the 20th best player in the nation and the 4th best small forward in the class of 2005, while other services ranked him as high as the 5th best player in the nation: the Recruiting Services Consensus Index (RSCI) has him ranked as the 8th best player of the 2005 class.
+Rivals.com ranked Mitchell as the 20th-best player in the nation and the fourth-best small forward in the class of 2005, while other services ranked him as high as the fifth-best player in the nation: the Recruiting Services Consensus Index (RSCI) has him ranked as the eighth-best player of the 2005 class.
 In 2015 he was inducted in the Denham Springs High School Hall of Fame.